Autodidac/CppPluginModSystem/README.md

 # CppPluginModSystem
 A C++20 Plugin Mod System for Gamedev w/ cert authentication

+A Plugin Mod System Library Specifically Made for GameDesign but it's actually implementation agnostic, it really doesn't care how you use this and would probably work great in most cases.

 Basically I had to stop working on this because code certifications cost about $130 a year, so I have no way to test it further for now.